Another Night on the Tiles | Encaustic Humour

 Maybe together we can get somewhere | Let’s waste time

 Turn right off the highway.
-Screech of breaks.
+Screech of brakes.
 Wham bam thank you ma’am!
 A change of gear literally, historically, metaphorically.
 A contrast as sharp as the right turn.
 Do the time warp.
 Welcome to the urban jungle that is Savannah.
 The antebellum and great antebellum mansions between pastel washed clapboard townhouses and horse drawn carriages clip clopping along cobbled boulevards fanned by the river breeze make for picture perfect views framed in 1,000 postcards.
-Yet it is the lush verdant vegetation above all else, the layer of nature that hangs over and creeps round this genteel city four square, that makes it so special.
+Yet it is the lush vegetation above all else, the layer of nature that hangs over and creeps round this genteel city four square, that makes it so special.

 Spanish moss forms an overhead tapestry of heavy green drapes and swags interwoven with patches of intense blue sky.
 A pink azalea carpet sweeps across the squares while wisteria climbs up buildings like wallpaper, dogwood blossom providing extra pattern.
 Ivy acts as leafy borders.
 Eat at The Lady and Sons, pray at Christ Church compline, love.
 But this visit was years ago.
 The immediacy of the past, the distance of the present.
-Deep calls to deep.
-That is all we have.
-The future is not ours.

 Destination known.
 Another evening, another ambassador.
 Diplomatic community.
 Greek Ambassador to the UK Konstantinos Bikas co hosted a party along with his cohort the Governor of Crete Stavros Arnaoutakis at the National Geographic Store opposite Harrods and basking in the afterglow of The Lansbury.
 It was the London Launch of a celebration of all things Cretan.
 Incredible Crete.